 In reality, the dividing line between the two offenses isn't all that clear.
 Both types of reckless driving involve awareness, on the part of the motorist, that the driving is dangerous.
 But the offenses categorized as "willful" might be the more egregious instances of reckless driving where the driver has a high level of culpability.

 The consequences of a Nebraska reckless driving conviction depend on the circumstances.
-But generally, the possible penalties are:
+But the possible penalty rangers are provided below.

-- First standard reckless driving offense.
 A first standard reckless driving offense is a class III misdemeanor.
-Convicted motorists face up to three months in jail and/or a maximum $500 in fines.
+Convicted motorists face up to three months in jail and/or a maximum of $500 in fines.

-- First willful reckless driving offense.
-A first willful reckless driving offense is a class III misdemeanor and carries up to three months in jail and/or a maximum $500 in fines.
+A first willful reckless driving offense is a class III misdemeanor and carries up to three months in jail and/or a maximum of $500 in fines.
 Convicted motorists are also looking at a 30-day to one-year license suspension.

-- Second offense.
 All second reckless driving offenses are class II misdemeanors.
-A conviction carries up to six months in jail and/or a maximum $1,000 in fines.
-The judge must suspend the driver’s license for a period of 60 days to two years.
+A conviction carries up to six months in jail and/or a maximum of $1,000 in fines.
+The judge must suspend the driver's license for a period of 60 days to two years.
 If the vehicle is registered to the driver, the judge is also required to order impoundment for 60 days to one year.

-- Third offense.
 All third reckless driving offenses are class I misdemeanors.
-A conviction carries up to a year in jail and/or a maximum $1,000 in fines.
-The judge must suspend the driver’s license for one year.
+A conviction carries up to a year in jail and/or a maximum of $1,000 in fines.
+The judge must suspend the driver's license for one year.

 Nebraska has another offense called "careless driving."
 The offense is defined as driving "carelessly or without due caution so as to endanger a person or property."
 With careless driving—in contrast to reckless driving—the motorist can be convicted without having had an awareness of the dangers posed by the driving.
 In other words, a motorist can violate the law by negligently driving in a way that endangers a person or property.